schroef/uvlayout_bridge/README.md

-# BLender2UVlayout Bridge - Quick UVunwrapping using Headus UVlayout
+# Headus UVlayout Bridge
+# A bridge between Blender and Headus UVlayout for quick UVs unwrapping

 Headus UVlayout Bridge is a [Blender](https://www.blender.org) add-on for quick exporting objects from Blender to UVlayout for quick and fats UVunwrapping.
 This addon requires [Headus UVlayout](https://www.uvlayout.com/) installed on the OS (OSX - Windows).